 Go to a brewery taproom

 Don’t make the beer come to you, you go to the beer!
-Buying directly from the brewery can be much cheaper than buying it from a pub and it can be a great way to impress your date.
+Buying directly from the brewery can be much cheaper than buying it from a pub and it can be a great way to impress beer lovers on a date.
 There’s something exclusive and authentic-feeling about going straight to the brewery, even if you don’t go for a tour.
 (Though you’re bound to bag some freebies if you do book yourself in for a tour).

 Here are a few worth your time: